-- The Department for Education, Children and Young People (DoE) is committed to providing a safe, supportive, and inclusive learning environment for all students, staff and families, including those who identify as LGBTIQ+.
+- The Department for Education, Children and Young People (DECYP) is committed to providing a safe, supportive, and inclusive learning environment for all students, staff and families, including those who identify as LGBTIQ+.

-- All schools are encouraged to put in place the necessary supports and programs to achieve a learning environment which is safe, supportive, and inclusive.
+- All schools must put in place the necessary supports and programs to achieve a learning environment which is safe, supportive, and inclusive.

-- DoE has been supporting LGBTIQ+ inclusion in Tasmanian schools since 1997.
+- We have been supporting LGBTIQ+ inclusion in Tasmanian schools since 1997.

-- LGBTIQ+ students and the children of LGBTIQ+ parents are more likely to face stigma, be bullied, experience verbal or physical harassment or be humiliated at school than non-LGBTIQ+ students.
+- LGBTIQ+ students and the children of LGBTIQ+ families are more likely to face stigma, bullying, verbal or physical harassment or humiliation at school than non-LGBTIQ+ students.
 This can negatively impact on their health and wellbeing, including their success at school.

 - When discrimination and bullying against any student goes unchallenged, it can adversely affect the entire school community.

-- Discrimination, harassment, or bullying based on sexual orientation, intersex variations and gender identity is not tolerated in our schools, and are prohibited under the Anti-Discrimination Act 1998.
+- Discrimination, harassment, or bullying based on sexual orientation, intersex variations and gender identity is not tolerated in our schools and is prohibited under the Anti-Discrimination Act 1998.

 - It is important for all students and their families to feel that they belong to their school community.